lzapffe/ds_labs/lab-09.md

     ## F-statistic: 16.73 on 1 and 461 DF,  p-value: 5.083e-05

 The R^2 of the model is 0.035, with an adjusted R^2 of 0.033.
-That means that beauty scores explain 3.5% of the variance in professor ratings, which is not a lot.
+That means that beauty scores explain 3.5% of the variance in professor ratings.

 ### Exercise 9